Funding Career Pathways and Career Pathway Bridges: A Federal Policy Toolkit for States

 Using the Toolkit

 - Federal Program Summaries (see below for links to individual program summaries).

 Federal Program Summaries

-Use the federal program summaries below to identify resources that might support your state's career pathways initiative.
-Each summary includes basic information, such as type of program, eligibility requirements, type of services/support provided and an analysis of how the program can support career pathways, including a list of specific opportunities and limitations for state usage of federal funds.
+Use the federal program summaries to identify resources that may support your state's career pathways initiative.
+Each summary includes basic information, such as type of program, eligibility requirements, type of services/support provided, and an analysis of how the program can support career pathways, including a list of specific opportunities and limitations.

-Workforce Investment Act Title I: Adult and Dislocated Worker
+- Workforce Innovation and Opportunity Act Title I: Adult and Dislocated Worker;

-Workforce Investment Act Title II: Adult Education and Family Literacy Act
+- Workforce Innovation and Opportunity Act Title II: Adult Education and Family Literacy Act;